DavidVollmers/Comfyg/README.md

 It is similar to [Azure App Configuration](https://learn.microsoft.com/en-us/azure/azure-app-configuration/overview), but also supports secrets and change detection.

-And most it importantly it is open-source and free!
+And most importantly it is open-source and free to use!

 ## Documentation